jarnheimer/laravel/README.md

 });
 ```

-For more testing examples, take a look at the [openai-php/client](https://github.com/openai-php/client#testing) repository.
+For more testing examples, look at the [openai-php/client](https://github.com/openai-php/client#testing) repository.

 ---